Perspective | Forget the Washington Football Team’s record. Worry about its great regression.

 “It’s very frustrating to lose — period,” Rivera said.
 “But if you’re going to lose and not be frustrated, you want to make sure you’re playing hard, you’re giving great effort, and you’re limiting your mental, silly mistakes.
 That, to me, is growth.”

 Growth is not lining up in the neutral zone on third and 10, as edge rusher Montez Sweat did against the Chiefs — gifting Patrick Mahomes another chance to sustain a drive.
 Growth is not watching cornerback Kendall Fuller whiff on tackles.
-Growth is not allowing opponents so score on more than half their drives — the worst percentage in the league.
+Growth is not allowing opponents to score on more than half their drives — the worst percentage in the league.
 Growth is taking free agent cornerback William Jackson III and assimilating him into the defense.
 Instead, of the 118 cornerbacks graded by Pro Football Focus, Jackson is tied for 108th.
 (Come to think of it, that seems high.)

 Anyway, put aside Rivera’s assessment, however accurate, that you are what your record says you are.
 Put tape over the corner of the television screen Sunday, blocking out the score, and ask yourself some questions: Are the players getting better as individuals?
 Are the offense and defense performing better as units?
 Has Chase Young developed some different moves to more consistently get to the quarterback?